shrugs/stickers/README.md

-the invariant i want to enforce is that for every sticker minted, FEE frxETH ends up in a vault and staked so we want contracts to opt-in to say "i am a sticker" but also we need to enforce that invariant this feels stressful because we can't trust external code to do expected things. seems easier to use the hook
+the invariant i want to enforce is that for every sticker minted, FEE frxETH ends up in a vault and staked so we want contracts to opt-in to say "i am a sticker" but also we need to enforce that invariant this feels stressful because we can't trust external code to do expected things. seems easier to use the hook. how does uniswap ensure that it's working with erc20s that do what it expects?